planetclegg/jint/README.md

 ##Todo  (if I were to continue to persue this, which I probably won't)
 - Get rid of all the Transcendental funcitions in Math that are broken
+- figure out why the date calculations are overflowing, I think I've traced that to YearFromTime(), which works in an odd way
 - Fix any remaining bugs (Particularly, conversions to and from string are kludged right now and probably dubious for some edge cases)
 - eliminate all the NaN special handling and migrate from the Money wrapper directly to decimal
-- Fix Unit tests (oh the humanity!
-I'm afraid to look)
+- Fix Unit tests (oh the humanity!), or removes ones that no longer apply.
+Almost all fail now due to a date function problem.
 - Call it something other than Javascript
 - Kill it with fire, mercifully